olicauli/qotd-michael-bot/README.md

 IF `config.json` IS EMPTY, IT CRASHES. run `npm run set-up` to set up the config.

+for more detailed instruction on how to set this bot up, refer to `SET-UP-TUTORIAL.MD`.

 ## To-Do List
 - mark questions as read?
 - shuffle questions?